efficientqa/efficientqa.github.io/submit.md

 ```

 The Docker image containing `/submission.sh` must be fully self contained.
 It
 will not be allowed to pull in libraries or any other external resources.

-Before
+### Testing submissions
-submitting your image, please test it locally using the following commands
+Before submitting your image, please test it locally using the following commands

 ```sh
 INPUT_DIR=/tmp/efficientqa_input